About UNHCR Canada

 Photo: © UNHCR/Darren Calabrese

 UNHCR, the UN Refugee Agency, is a global organization dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.
-UNHCR has operations in more than 130 countries.
+UNHCR has operations in more than 137 countries and territories.

 The 1951 Refugee Convention is the key legal document that forms the basis of our work.
 Ratified by 145 State parties, including Canada, it defines the term ‘refugee’ and outlines the rights of the displaced, as well as the legal obligations of States to protect them.

 Our office in Canada opened its doors in 1976 and works in four key areas:

 We observe Canadian asylum practices and policies in order to promote the highest standards of protection for refugees and asylum-seekers.